Stakeholder Review Period Closed for CBRS Digital Conversion Maps

-The U.S. Fish and Wildlife Service announced the availability of final
+The U.S. Fish and Wildlife Service (Service) held a 30-day comment

-revised maps for all Coastal Barrier Resources System (CBRS) units in
+revised maps for all CBRS units in Maine, Maryland, New Jersey, North

-transferred to updated base maps and the boundaries have been modified to
+areas have been transferred to updated base maps and the boundaries have

-reflect natural changes in the size or location of the CBRS units.
-The final
+been modified to reflect natural changes in the size or location of the CBRS

 Service Testified on 9 Bills that Propose Changes to the CBRS

 On April 8, 2014, the Service testified before the House Natural Resources

 Subcommittee on Fisheries, Wildlife, Oceans and Insular Affairs regarding 9